Toronto Real Estate with the Julie Kinnear Team

 The Cabbagetown neighbourhood was once described by the New York Times as "containing the largest collection of Victorian homes in North America".
 Cabbagetown's houses were built between 1860 and 1895.
 Most of them have been lovingly restored to their original beauty, with delicate iron fencing, carefully manicured lawns and fragrant gardens, and whimsical architectural detailing, under the watchful eye of the Cabbagetown Preservation Association.
 Made up of local residents, the Association helps ensure that all Cabbagetown renovations and new developments are in keeping with this historical neighbourhood.

 The 'Old Cabbagetown' shopping district on Parliament Street features many one-of-a-kind shops and a vast array of restaurants.
-Examples of great shops are Planet Aid at 480 Parliament and Posterity Graphics at 523 Parliament, and Mi Casa (238 Carlton, close to Parliament).
-Experience fine food at Daniel et Daniel on Carlton, slum it at the Ben Wicks pub on Parliament, and party late at Pope Joan, Toronto's ladies' hangout, at 547 Parliament.
+Examples of great shops: Posterity Graphics at 523 Parliament, and Mi Casa (238 Carlton, close to Parliament).
+Experience fine food at Daniel et Daniel on Carlton, kick back at the Ben Wicks pub on Parliament.
+The Phoenix Concert Theatre, everyone from the Rolling Stones to the BareNaked Ladies have performed here.
+New bands and mega starts all perform!
 The Carlton Street shopping district is similar in tone to Parliament Street, but on a smaller scale.
 Cabbagetown also has retail pockets on Gerrard Street, Sherbourne Street, and Wellesley Street East, and Yorkville is within walking distance.

 Cabbagetown's recreational centre is Riverdale Park, at the corner of Winchester and Sumach.
 This park is the home of Riverdale Farm, once the site of Toronto's first zoo and now an actual working farm in the heart of the city used to expose city children to agricultural concepts and experiences.
 The Farm offers pathways through wooded areas, ponds, and butterfly-herb-vegetable-flower gardens.
 Cows, horses, donkey, sheep, goats, pigs, chickens, turkeys, ducks, geese, rabbits, and cats may be seen along the way in barns and outdoor paddocks.
 As well as demonstrations of daily chores including animal feedings, egg collection, cow milking, goat milking, and horse grooming, there are also many annual events, day camps, programs for toddlers & children.
 Riverdale Park also contains sports fields and serves as an access point to the Lower Don Recreation Trail.